alessiostalla/portofino-cli-lisp/README.md

 These commands are supported:

  * action - Commands for working with resource-actions
+ * db - Commands for working with databases
  * login - Login to a running Portofino instance
  * logout - Log out deleting the stored token
  * new - Create a new Portofino project